devassistant/devassistant/docs/developer_documentation/run_sections_reference.rst

 based on metadata in ``.devassistant`` file.

 Note, that ``pre_run`` and ``post_run`` follow the same rules as ``run`` sections.
-See :ref:`assistants_invocation_ref` to find out how these sections are invoked.
+See :ref:`assistants_invocation_ref` to find out how and when these sections are invoked.

 Every section is a sequence of various **commands**, mostly invocations of commandline.
 Each command is a mapping of **command type** to **command input**::